cspriggs220/Ruby_Trip_Budget/README.md

 ##TODO
 1. Update each category and subsequent budget after each expense added.
-2. Calculate total expenses.
-4. Add warning message when removing a trip, along with message that the trip was removed.
+2. Add warning message when removing a trip, along with message that the trip was removed.
-7. Add ding for reaching n percentage of allotted budget.
+3. Add ding for reaching n percentage of allotted budget.
-6. Add help functionality
+4. Add help functionality
 5. Add instructions on how to use the ./trip command to README.
-2. Implement routes instead of if command == in exe file.
+6. Implement routes instead of if command == in exe file.

 ##Features
 Features for this app include being able to add expenses, track the budget's progress, and receive notifications via the terminal when they reaching their allotted budget.